sborms/AW-logo/README.md

-### Before we became the Data Wanderers, we were called the Academic Wannabes...
+### Before we became the Data Wanderers, we were a bunch of Academic Wannabes

 We created a logo, based on the Arctic Monkeys AM album cover.
 Do You Wanna Know how it looks like?
 See and compare for yourself.